Chrisdocs/weather/README.md

 There are a couple features I would like to add in the future.

 - 5 day forecast.
-- additional graphs displaying further 24 hour and multi day forecast information.
+- Cookie based or Geo based location "use my location" feature.
-- explore cases in which cities have the same name - possibly allow searching by zip code.
+- Rain Chance information.
-- cookie based location "use my location" feature.
+- using an API for the city list instead of a large json file.

 ---